-You can check the latest Kimono from our sister brand Salz Tokyo shop (you can check the credentials and reviews for the shop in the website).
-We offer rental Kimono, styling service, Kimono cleaning and all kind of Kimono advice.
+You can check the latest Kimono from our long term friend's Kimono brand shop Salz Tokyo (you can check the credentials and reviews for the shop in the website).
+The shop offers rental Kimono, styling service, Kimono cleaning and all kind of Kimono advice.

 The shop includes all Japanese Kimono with many types Furisode, Homongi, Irotomesode, Tsukesode, Hakama, Kurotemesode, many colours blue, green, red, yellow, white and black Kimono, Jinbei, kimono jiu jitsu (Judo, Kendo, Kyudo), Yukata (summer casual kimono), Kimono dress (availability depends on season and time).
 You find various cool Obi belt and all sort of items you need as a Kimono lover.

 In our hope to share with you information about Kimono, just as start, we explain here:

 3) how to wash Kimono (in case you need a professional Kimono cleaning, Onegai Kaeru International Kimono cleaning shop is for you.) and

 For all Kimono fans around the world, if you have anything to say about Kimono ( just opinion, just greeting, question, when you have some Kimono you can not find anywhere etc. ), you can use the comment box below or just write to us!

 Kimono means "thing to wear" in Japanese.
 Originally it meant all kind of clothes in Japan.